 Locate the $10k\Omega$ potentiometer labeled 103.
+Record the minimum and maximum values.
 Insert the potentiometer to R31.
 Bend the leads outwards so that part remains secure on the board.
 Solder one pin and check that the potentiometer is flush with the board.
 If it is not, remove the solder and adjust the component.
 Then solder the other two pins.
-Then trim the leads on the back side of the board using wirecutters.
+Then trim the leads on the back side of the board using wire cutters.